NeelHaval/nand2tetris/README.md

 > Nand2tetris software - Custom software used to complete specific projects as obtained from the [nand2tetris website](https://www.nand2tetris.org/)

 >(Add to list later...)

+## Naviation around the project ##

+The repository for this project has been layed out such that the individual projects are all within the `projects` folder.
+Here you will find all of the project resources.

+There is also an acknowledgements file listing any relevant sources used to complete the project.

+There are also several other markdown files within the `Fundementals folder` which greatly aid in the understanding of the concepts used in this project.